chainmaporg/chainmap/utils/article-extractor/readme.md

 ### How to run

 * Run the `ArticleExtractorUtilRunner` class from your IDE, or
-* Run `mvn exec:java -Dexec.mainClass="org.chainmap.util.ArticleExtractorUtilRunner"`
+* Run `mvn exec:java -Dexec.mainClass="org.chainmap.util.ArticleExtractorUtilRunner"` from
+`/chainmap/utils/article-extractor/articles` in your console.

 ### Utility configuration